 Grant reimbursements will be made after the project has been inspected for compliance with the approved design.
 First priority is placed upon projects that are submitted for evaluation in advance of construction.
 Projects which have been completed may apply for reimbursement from the RDC in arrears and may or may not be funded.

-Façade improvements must be completed within 12 months of grant award.
-The applicant may ask for reimbursement of up to 100 percent of the project cost up to 12 months of completion of the improvement project.
-Disbursement of funds will occur within sixty (60) days of project completion, acceptance and/or certificate of occupancy.
+Façade improvements must be completed within 12 months of grant award. .
 If awarded a monetary contribution, the applicant must complete the project within 12 months of the documented monetary award date.
 One extension not to exceed six (6) months may be requested.
 Failure to complete the project by the specified completion date will result in forfeiture of the provided funds.

 Projects completed prior to Fund application may receive funding if approved by the RDC.
+The applicant may ask for reimbursement of up to 100 percent of the project cost up to 12 months of completion of the improvement project.
+Disbursement of funds will occur within sixty (60) days of project completion, acceptance and/or certificate of occupancy

 Improvements must provide some form of larger benefit to the Town.

-Tenants may submit applications with a signed consent form from the property owner.
+Tenants must submit applications with a signed consent form from the property owner.

 If a building is a multi-tenant building, the applicant must be the owner of the building or tenant with the consent of owner. and the façade improvements would apply to the entire building.